Naama-Lazar/WalkMe/README.md

  Bash
  pip install -r requirements.txt

-3. Configure Credentials
+2. Configure Credentials
+ To run this agent, you will need to provide your own credentials:

+ OpenAI API: Create a .env file in the root directory and add the key provided by WalkMe:

+ Plaintext
+ OPENAI_API_KEY=your_walkme_api_key_here
- OpenAI: Create a .env file and add OPENAI_API_KEY=your_key_here.
-Gmail: Place your credentials.json (OAuth Desktop App) in the project root.
+ Gmail API: Place your credentials.json (OAuth 2.0 Desktop App) in the project root directory.

+ Authentication: On the first run, the agent will open a browser window to authorize your Gmail account and generate a token.json file.
 3. Run the Agent
  Bash
  python main.py